 Mobile banking is very popular in Belgium, with residents using apps for day-to-day banking, money transfers and even in-store payments.

-Digital banking has become a huge industry in recent years, as customers ditch bank branches for websites and smartphone apps.
-This progression is particularly significant for expats, as it can allow them to manage their money on the move or from the comfort of their own home.
+Digital banking has become a huge industry in recent years, as customers move away from traditional bank branches for websites and smartphone apps.
+This guide includes sections on:

 Mobile banking in Belgium

 There are nearly a hundred banks in Belgium, including a mixture of local lenders and major multi-national players.
 In fact, Belgium has one of the highest numbers of bank branches per capita in Europe.

 As with other countries, though, some branches are slowly being phased out as more customers begin to access their everyday banking needs from the comfort of their own home or on the go, through either app or browser-based services.

 Belgium is among Europe’s leaders when it comes to digital and mobile banking.
 69% of Belgians use online banking and e-commerce, above the EU average of 54%.
 In 2018, there were around 7 million mobile banking subscriptions in Belgium, over double the figure from three years earlier.

 Belgian retail banks that offer mobile banking to customers include:

 There are also mobile-only banks where you can open an account in minutes.
 These include:

 Belgium also has innovative banks such as Nickel, which allow you to open an account online or in a newsagent in just a few minutes.